briandorsey/partisci/doc/api.rst

       "instance" : 0,
     }

-app, version & host are limited to 50 unicode characters & instance is an integer <= 65535 (uint16).
+app, version & host are limited to 50 unicode characters & instance is an integer 0-65535 (uint16).

-TODO: app format: underscores, no spaces, etc?
-Or accept anything, covert it, and use the simplified form on the urls, as an id?
-Yes, this.

 When returned from Partisci, the following additional fields will be added::